About the Communications Department

 The Communications Department offers majors in Communications (either a Media or Professional Communications concentration), New Media, and Communications/Childhood Education.
 These programs will develop and enhance your speaking, listening, writing, and critical thinking skills.
 Facilities available to the Media concentration include a HD television studio, HD location-shooting equipment, and digital editing systems.
 The Department also offers minors in New Media, Media, Professional Communications & Journalism.
 To view course information, click here & to view our department brochure, click here

 Our graduates are fortunate to have amazing stories to share with our current communications students.
-Each month during the semester, we post a brand new article catching up with a communications alum from all three specializations (new media, professional and media)!
-Our graduates share with you their experience as a COM student, internship & course advice, current job in the industry and so much more!
+Each month during the semester, we post a brand new article catching up with a communications alum from all three areas (new media, professional and media)!
+Our graduates share with you their experience as a COM student, internship & course advice, their current job in the industry and so much more!

 Click here for the latest edition!

 “I’m grateful to have been a part of the Communications program at Molloy.
 I have learned so much, and gained so much experience during my four years here.
 The professors are always accommodating and willing to help you do your best.
 The small class sizes allow you to get to know your peers well, and allows professors to know you on a more personal level.
 The Communications Department is always striving to improve their equipment as much as they can which gives students an opportunity to work with the best stuff around.
 I can say with confidence that I am prepared for my future job search and have the skills necessary to perform the job well thanks to Molloy.”

 Shannon Appel: Communications Graduate May 2015

 “Having the opportunity to be a student in the Communications Department at Molloy is something I am forever grateful for.
 I was able to learn and develop a combination of media, professional, and new media skills that I will carry with me into my future career.
 I am so thankful to have met such amazing professors, staff, and fellow classmates and I wouldn’t trade my experiences at Molloy for anything!”